uswitch/ustyle/styleguide/content/brand/index.md

 name: Framework
 ---

+## We believe in simplicity.

-**We believe in simplicity**.
-And that’s why we’ve made these guidelines really simple.
-They inform the way we look, feel, behave and sound as a company, to ensure we remain consistent, impactful and recognisable across all of our communications.
+That’s why we’ve made these guidelines really simple.
+They inform the way we look, feel, behave and sound as a company.
+They help ensure we remain consistent, impactful and recognisable across all of our communications.

 ### Our values
 - Fairness